charlie-vf/genshin-recipes-blog/README.md

 ## **Introduction**

-This Food Blog was created for my fifth project in Code Institute's Full Stack Software Development Course.
+This Recipes Blog was created for my fifth project in Code Institute's Full Stack Software Development Course.
 The objective of this site was to provide players of miHoYo's Genshin Impact with a place to share recipes inspired by those you can craft in-game within a community atmosphere.
 <p>
-Although aimed at the game's player base, it is largely a Japanese/Chinese inspired food blog which is suitable for anybody who is looking for inspiration in these areas.
+Although aimed at the game's player base, it is largely a Japanese/Chinese inspired recipes blog which is suitable for anybody who is looking for inspiration in these areas.

 ## **UX**